An injury or illness is work-related if an event or exposure in the work environment either:

-A pre-existing injury or illness is significantly aggravated when an event or exposure in the work environment results in any of the circumstances below.
+A preexisting injury or illness has been significantly aggravated, for purposes of OSHA injury and illness recordkeeping, when an event or exposure in the work environment results in any of the following:

-To ensure that non-work-related cases are not entered on the Log, the rule requires employers to consider as non-work-related any injury or illness that "involves signs or symptoms that surface at work but result solely from a non-work-related event or exposure that occurs outside the work environment."
+To ensure non-work-related injury/illness cases are not entered on the OSHA 300 Log, the rule requires employers to consider as non-work-related any injury or illness that involves signs or symptoms that surface at work but result solely from a non-work-related event or exposure that occurs outside the work environment.